AAAA Battery - Dimensions, Features, and Replacements

 Nickel Metal Hydride (NiMH) batteries support a larger number of charging/discharging cycles than NiCd batteries and practically have no memory effect.
 Also, NiMH batteries feature lesser self-discharge rage and larger capacity.

-Depending on the exact chemistry, Lithium-ion AAAA batteries feature nominal voltage between 3.2 and 3.7 volts and capacity between 150 and 200 mAh.
+Depending on the exact chemistry, Lithium-ion AAAA batteries feature a nominal voltage between 3.2 and 3.7 volts and a capacity between 150 and 200 mAh.

 However, lithium-ion AAAA batteries are not as common as alkaline and NiMH batteries and are rarely used.

-Note: due to the much larger voltage (3.2 - 3.7 vs 1.2 - 1.5 volts) never replace alkaline or NiMH AAAA (or any other similar) battery with lithium-ion battery, unless specifically stated by the device manufacturer that such replacement is allowed and that it will not harm the device.
+Note: due to the much larger voltage (3.2 - 3.7 vs. 1.2 - 1.5 volts), never replace alkaline or NiMH AAAA (or any other similar) battery with a lithium-ion battery unless specifically stated by the device manufacturer that such replacement is allowed and that it will not harm the device.

 AAAA Battery vs 4LR61 (J-Type) 6V Battery

-4LR61 (J-Type) battery is 6 volts flat battery featuring physical dimensions of (H x L x W) 48.5 x 35.6 x 9.18 mm and it is shaped that it can fit the battery compartment only the one (proper) way.
+4LR61 (J-Type) battery is 6 volts flat battery featuring physical dimensions of (H x L x W) 48.5 x 35.6 x 9.18 mm, and it is shaped so that it can fit the battery compartment only in one (proper) way.

-Internally, 4LR61 battery contains 4 LR61 batteries connected in series.
+Internally, 4LR61 batteries contain 4 LR61 batteries connected in series.
 Although LR61 batteries are somewhat shorter than AAAA batteries (~3.5 mm, 0.14 inches), some devices support the use of plastic battery holders for four AAAA (8.3 x 42.5 mm) batteries.

 AAAA Battery vs 6LR61 (E-Type) 9V Battery